Insurgent65/neutral_ts/examples/README.md

 Neutral is a **web application template system**, designed to work with **any programming language** via IPC and natively as an IPC or library/crate in Rust.

-(*) Currently, the IPC is not implemented and can be used natively in Rust in any framework.

 Safe
 ----